centrifuge/website/src/pages/cfg.md

 <Box gap="medium">
 <Box>

-# Mining Radial
+# Mining Centrifuge Token

-The Radial token is the powerhouse of the Centrifuge chain.
+The Centrifuge token is the powerhouse of the Centrifuge chain.
 As a substrate-based token bridged to Ethereum, it links Centrifuge with the biggest DeFi ecosystems in the world.
 Learn more about it in our [token summary](https://ir.centrifuge.io/static/rad-executive-summary-8e1bfe96bbae3981fe43e4bf1fbcec70.pdf).

 </Box>
 <Box>